shortmoose/toobig/README.md

 - I have thought about breaking up the blobs directory into subdirectories, sort of like git does with its objects directory.
 No immediate plans for this I would need to see people using it with enough blobs to make it worth while.
+- A config option to *NOT* use hardlinks?
+It would double the space usage but allow people to us work flows where they actually modify files, instead of replace them.
 - Other ideas??